 119 Weyerhaeuser; disability services; conflict resolution; ombudsman services; Macalester College Student Government (MCSG); student rights and responsibilities; responding to racial and sexual assault; student leaves of absences or permanent withdrawals.

-Study Abroad - International Center
+Study Abroad – Center for Study Away

 Markim Hall: information on study abroad programs; study abroad advisors; cross-cultural departure and re-entry considerations.